michaelw730/irish/notes/numbers.md

 ## Counting things

 * numbers 2-6 cause séimhiú on words beginning with a consonant (except l,n,r)
+* The numbers a haon, a dó, and a ceathair change when counting things.
+* Note how the singular form is used after numbers in Irish:

 | Irish | English | Phonetic | Sound |
 | ------| ------- | -------- | ----- |